Platform

 This feature is supported for connection events only;

-cross-launch is still the only way to examine remotely stored
+cross-launch is still the only way to examine remotely

-Security Intelligence, intrusion, file and malware events.
-Even
+stored Security Intelligence, intrusion, file and malware

-stored events of those types.
+displays locally stored events of those types.

-However, note that for every Security Intelligence event, there
+However, note that for every Security Intelligence event,

-reasons such as 'IP Block' or 'DNS Block.'
-You can work with
+with reasons such as 'IP Block' or 'DNS Block.'
+You can work

-Intelligence events page.
+Security Intelligence events page.

 |